skgrange/isorropiar/README.md

 **isorropiar** is an R package to interact with the aerosol thermodynamical equilibrium [ISORROPIA II](https://www.epfl.ch/labs/lapi/software/isorropia/) model.
 ISORROPIA II is used for modelling aerosol-gas systems.
 A common application is to use ISORROPIA II to explore the partitioning of total reduced nitrogen (NH<sub>x</sub>) into the gas (ammonia; NH<sub>3</sub>) and aerosol (ammonium; NH<sub>4</sub><sup>+</sup>) phases.
 The main reference for ISORROPIA II is an [*Atmospheric Chemistry and Physics* article](https://doi.org/10.5194/acp-7-4639-2007).

+## Examples and citations

+For a usage example see:

+Grange, S. K., Sintermann, J., and Hueglin, C. (2023).
+[Meteorologically normalised long-term trends of atmospheric ammonia (NH~3~) in Switzerland/Liechtenstein and the explanatory role of gas-aerosol partitioning](https://www.sciencedirect.com/science/article/pii/S0048969723044698). *Science of the Total Environment* 900, p.
+165844.

 # Installation

 The development version of the **isorropiar** package can be easily installed with the [**remotes**](https://github.com/r-lib/remotes) package: